A new living concept brought by Technical University of Eindhoven students offers a sustainable solution for the cities of tomorrow.

 Repurposed wood covers the house.
-Each façade – except for the one to the north – has solar panels whose colour match the wood.
-The external stairs lead to the rooftop where there are other solar panels, a birds’ hotel and a biodiversity garden, as well as a space on the ground floor for growing vegetables.
+Each façade – except for the one to the north – has solar panels whose color matches the wood.
+The external stairs lead to the rooftop where there are other solar panels, a birds’ hotel, and a biodiversity garden, as well as a space on the ground floor for growing vegetables.

 The interior area is made up of two apartment spaces that share facilities.
 When first entering the house, there is the communal area, with a living room and kitchen.
 A round display is installed on the wall.
 This is the interface of the house’s smart system, showing the amount of electricity the solar panels have collected.
 The software combines weather forecast information too, indicating how much energy can be expected to be stored.

 The system helps when it comes to doing daily chores by following the peaks when the sun shines.
 “This device can schedule the use of the dishwasher based on whenever there is plenty of sunlight”, says Willem Arts, VIRTUe’s spokesperson.
 “For instance, when you leave in the morning, you can tell the device to start the dishwasher when there is the most sun, so that it is done by the time you get back.”

 The technical core is right in the middle of the house.
 That is where the boiler, the heat pump and the ventilation systems are.
 Having all technical systems in one place is the idea, so that any operations, maintenance and repairs can be done quickly and easily.